 What to do: Your first thought might be that there’s no way your cat will let you brush his teeth.
 It’s true that some cats won’t let you put your fingers in their mouths, but don’t dismiss the idea without at least trying.
 It is best if you can start the cat from kittenhood to get used to having his mouth handled and his teeth brushed.

 - Carefully open the cat’s mouth, put one finger inside, and gently rub it along his teeth and gums.
 Be calm while you’re doing this, and don’t get impatient or angry if he starts to pull away.
 Just quietly stop what you’re doing and try again another time.

 - If your cat gets to the point where he doesn’t mind having his mouth opened and his teeth and gums touched, be sure to give him a highly-valued treat immediately after each session.

 - Cleaning should be done with a brush designed specifically for animals, or else use a finger glove.
 Be sure to clean around each tooth, on both sides.
 Never use human toothpaste – we might like that strong, fresh minty flavor, but it’s too overpowering for cats.
 Animal toothpastes are formulated to be tasty and palatable to them, and help make brushing a more pleasant experience.

 - If your cat refuses to have his teeth brushed, no matter how much you try, don’t despair.
 Several natural products are formulated to clean an animal’s teeth without having to use a brush at all.
 These easy-to-use sprays and gels can often just be added to his water bowl, although others require direct application to the oral cavity.
-Turn to page xx in this issue for more about these products.

 As you can see, caring for your cat’s dental health isn’t rocket science.
 A proper diet, along with regular dental care, will go a long way to keeping his teeth white and his gums healthy.